ztiffany/libfabric-cray/man/fi_gni.7.md

   connections.

 *GNI_CONN_TABLE_STEP_SIZE*
-: Step size for increasing the size of the the internal table data structure used to manage connections.
+: Step size for increasing the size of the internal table data structure used to manage connections.

 *GNI_VC_ID_TABLE_CAPACITY*